pymc-devs/pytensor/doc/tutorial/aliasing.rst

 The Memory Model: Two Spaces
 ============================

-There are some simple principles that guide Pytensor's handling of memory.
-The main idea is that there is a pool of memory managed by Pytensor, and Pytensor tracks changes to values in that pool.
+There are some simple principles that guide PyTensor's handling of memory.
+The main idea is that there is a pool of memory managed by PyTensor, and PyTensor tracks changes to values in that pool.

-- Pytensor manages its own memory space, which typically does not overlap with the memory of normal Python variables that non-Pytensor code creates.
+- PyTensor manages its own memory space, which typically does not overlap with the memory of normal Python variables that non-PyTensor code creates.

-- Pytensor functions only modify buffers that are in Pytensor's memory space.
+- PyTensor functions only modify buffers that are in PyTensor's memory space.

-- Pytensor's memory space includes the buffers allocated to store ``shared`` variables and the temporaries used to evaluate functions.
+- PyTensor's memory space includes the buffers allocated to store ``shared`` variables and the temporaries used to evaluate functions.

-- Physically, Pytensor's memory space may be spread across the host, a GPU device(s), and in the future may even include objects on a remote machine.
+- Physically, PyTensor's memory space may be spread across the host, a GPU device(s), and in the future may even include objects on a remote machine.

 - The memory allocated for a ``shared`` variable buffer is unique: it is never aliased to another ``shared`` variable.

-- Pytensor's managed memory is constant while Pytensor functions are not running and Pytensor's library code is not running.
+- PyTensor's managed memory is constant while PyTensor functions are not running and PyTensor's library code is not running.

 - The default behaviour of a function is to return user-space values for outputs, and to expect user-space values for inputs.

-The distinction between Pytensor-managed memory and user-managed memory can be broken down by some Pytensor functions (e.g. ``shared``, ``get_value`` and the constructors for ``In`` and ``Out``) by using a ``borrow=True`` flag.
+The distinction between PyTensor-managed memory and user-managed memory can be broken down by some PyTensor functions (e.g. ``shared``, ``get_value`` and the constructors for ``In`` and ``Out``) by using a ``borrow=True`` flag.
 This can make those methods faster (by avoiding copy operations) at the expense of risking subtle bugs in the overall program (by aliasing memory).